MarioRP-01/softwear-test/README.md

 - Transaction
 - Wish list

+## Belongings

+- Product:
+	· Use: all
+	· Owner: admin

+- Category
+	· Use: all
+	· Owner: admin

+- Transaction
+	· Use: registered
+	· Owner: registered

+- Wish list
+	· Use: registered and non registered
+	· Owner: registered and non registered

 ## Algorithms

 Our app tracks the least favorite products and calculates a discount for them based on their popularity ranking and a minimum price every product has.